VoltDB/voltdb-kafka-connector/README.md

 	```bash
 	sdk install gradle
 	```
-* Set the `voltdbhome` property in gradle.properties to the base directory where your VoltDB is installed
+* Create `gradle.properties` file and set the `voltdbhome` property to the base directory where your VoltDB is installed

 	```bash
 	echo voltdbhome=/voltdb/home/dirname > gradle.properties